unicesi/EketalCompiler/test/HadoopYarn/HadoopClusterVagrant/README.md

 # Vagrant repository
-This Vagrant file creates two machines with Ubuntu 17.
-One of them has postgres installed, and the ther one, has apache and forwarded the host port to the guest 80 port, where the web service is up.

-The two scripts are in charge of installing postgres and apache
+This Vagrant file creates two machines with Centos 7.
+Both of them will have Hadoop environment installed integrated with REAL.
+Also, the ssh server and configuration between them is enabled.
+Finally, there is only needed to run Hadoops with its example to see REAL in action.